Stochastic Inverse Reinforcement Learning: Experiments

 \subsubsection{Hyperparameter Experiment}

 In the hyperparameter experiment, we evaluate the effectiveness of our approach under the influence of different preset quantities and qualities of expert demonstrations.
-The amount of information carried in expert demonstrations composes a specific learning environment, and hence it has an impact on the effectiveness of our generative model.
-We verify three hyperparameters including the number of expert demonstrations in Figure \ref{Fig3}, the trajectory length of expert demonstrations in Figure \ref{Fig4} and the portion size in representative trajectory class $\mathcal{C}_{\epsilon}^E$ in Figure \ref{Fig5} on the \emph{objectworld}.
-The shadow of the line in the figures represents the standard error for each experimental trail.
-Notice that the EVDs for SIRL and DSIRL are both decreasing as the number and the trajectory length of expert demonstrations, and the portion size in the representative trajectory class are increasing.
-A notable point in Figure \ref{Fig3} is that very few expert demonstrations (less than 200) for our approach also yields a small EVDs, which manifests the merit of Monte Carlo mechanism in our approach.
+The amount of information carried in expert demonstrations composes a specific learning environment, impacting our generative model's effectiveness.
+We verify three hyperparameters, including the number of expert demonstrations in Figure \ref{Fig3}, the trajectory length of expert demonstrations in Figure \ref{Fig4}, and the portion size in representative trajectory class $\mathcal{C}_{\epsilon}^E$ in Figure \ref{Fig5} on the \emph{objectworld}.
+The shadow of the line in the figures represents the standard error for each experimental trial.
+Notice that the EVDs for SIRL and DSIRL decrease as the number, trajectory length of expert demonstrations, and portion size in the representative trajectory class increase.
+A notable point in Figure \ref{Fig3} is that very few expert demonstrations (less than 200) for our approach also yield small EVDs, which manifests the merit of the Monte Carlo mechanism.